Tal Brody: The FIBA European Champions Cup Championship; "We are on the map!"

 Maccabi Tel Aviv upset the heavily favored Soviets, 91–79.
 Enthusiastic fans carried Brody off the court on their shoulders.
 The feeling among Israelis was not only that CSKA Moscow had been defeated, but that a victory – albeit small – had been achieved against the mighty Soviet Union.
 The game has for decades been recognized as a key event in the forging of Israel's national identity.
 Even decades later, it was being replayed repeatedly on Israeli television.

 "We are on the map!" proclaimed an elated, euphoric Brody in his heavily American-accented Hebrew, as a TV announcer pushed a microphone in front of him for a post-game quote, while people danced the hora around him in excitement and celebration.
 "And we are staying on the map – not only in sports, but in everything."

 The remark was spontaneous, and unprepared.
 As Brody put it, it just "came out of my heart, at that instant."
 Then-Prime Minister Yitzhak Rabin called Brody into his office, and told him that Brody's statement had brought tears to his eyes, and had immeasurably impacted the Israeli people's morale.

-The phrase "We are on the map!" ("anachnu al hamapa, ve'anahnu nisharim al hamapa!"), a literal translation of an English phrase into his adopted language, but a novel saying in Hebrew, became a new, popular phrase in Israel.
+The phrase "We are on the map!" ("anachnu bamapa, ve'anahnu nisharim bamapa!"), a literal translation of an English phrase into his adopted language, but a novel saying in Hebrew, became a new, popular phrase in Israel.
 It reflected a physical victory by the nascent Jewish Zionist idea, and national pride.
 It became Israel's most famous quote.
 The phrase was as significant for Israelis as U.S. astronaut Neil Armstrong's statement – "One small step for man; one giant step for mankind" – had been for Americans, vis-a-vis the space age.

 The saying became a staple of Israeli speech.
 Israeli Prime Minister Menachem Begin co-opted the phrase as an election campaign slogan in 1981.
 It was also used by former Soviet refusenik and Israeli Yisrael BaAliyah party leader and Industry and Trade Minister Natan Sharansky, in 1998.
 The Israeli National Lottery Board spoofed it in a television commercial, in which a winning racehorse with an American accent stated: "We are on the racetrack, and we will stay on the racetrack."
 Similarly, when Israel's Davis Cup team beat the powerhouse Russian Davis Cup team in a shocking victory in the 2009 Davis Cup tennis quarter-finals, Prime Minister Netanyahu telephoned the Israel Tennis Association Director General and echoed Brody's statement of over three decades earlier, saying: "We're back on the map".